json-everything/json-everything/json-everything.net/wwwroot/md/schema-vocabs.md

 And your new keyword is ready to use.

-Lastly, remember that the best resource building keywords is [the code](https://github.com/gregsdennis/json-everything/tree/master/JsonSchema).
+Lastly, remember that the best resource building keywords is [the code](https://github.com/gregsdennis/json-everything/tree/master/JsonSchema) where all of the built-in keywords are defined.

 ## 1. Implement `IJsonSchemaKeyword`